nfoxdev/visual-foxpro-compiler/README.md

 Compiles Visual FoxPro .prg files automatically on save

-Please make a donation to fuel new development!
+Please make a donation to fuel the development of new FoxPro extensions for VS Code!

 ![Donate using PayPal](https://www.paypalobjects.com/webstatic/en_US/i/buttons/PP_logo_h_100x26.png)